internetarchive/fatcat/python/README.md

     ./codegen_python_client.sh

 ## Web Interface

-This project uses `pipenv` to manage dependencies, and assumes Python 3.5 (which pipenv may install if you are running a different local version; see notes in Pipfile).
-You can can install `pipenv` with `pip`.
-You may want to set the `PIPENV_VENV_IN_PROJECT` environment variable on your development machine (see pipenv docs for details).

-NOTE: ensure you are using at least pipenv version `2018.11.26`.
-Earlier versions had a bug which caused problems with our local path dependency.

 To just run the web interface (which will try to connect to a back-end API server on the same machine by default), use: